Uncertainty reduction theory: Axioms and theorems

 Berger and Calabrese propose a series of axioms drawn from previous research and common sense to explain the connection between their central concept of uncertainty and seven key variables of relationship development: verbal communication, nonverbal communication, information seeking, intimacy level, reciprocity, similarity, and liking.
 The uncertainty reduction theory uses scientific methodology and deductive reasoning to reach conclusions.
+Axioms are statements without proof, but which are generally accepted.
+Axioms are self evident truths that require no additional proof.
+"Axioms are statements or propositions of a relationship between variables that are assumed to be true "(Blalock, 1969) It can also be additionally used to start a discussion and it is expected that because of different axioms, the level of uncertainty reduces overall.
 This part of uncertainty reduction theory demonstrates the positivistic approach Berger and Calabrese took.
 The approach "advocates the methods of the natural sciences, with the goal of constructing general laws governing human interactions".